 Ransomware is rampant today, and you need to take additional care to secure your Windows computer, apart from just installing an antivirus software.
-While one can always use an anti-ransomware software, Windows 10 now makes it easier by introducing Controlled Folder Access feature in Windows Defender Security Center.
-Let us see how to enable and use Controlled Folder Access in Windows 10 – which is a part of thr Exploit Guard feature in Windows Defender.
+While one can always use an anti-ransomware software, Windows 11/10 now makes it easier by introducing Controlled Folder Access feature in Windows Defender Security Center.
+Let us see how to enable and use Controlled Folder Access in Windows 11/10 – which is a part of the Exploit Guard feature in Windows Defender.

-This security feature comes with Windows 10 Fall Creators Update (v1709), and you will find it included in Windows Defender Security Center.
-If you enable Controlled Folder Access on any folder, your system will keep monitoring all the changes in real time and let you know if any unauthorized access is occurring.
+This security feature comes with Windows 11/10, and you will find it included in Windows Defender Security Center – Now called Windows Security.
+If you enable Controlled Folder Access on any folder, your system will keep monitoring all the changes in real-time and let you know if any unauthorized access is occurring.
 Moreover, if an unauthorized process tries to access that protected folder, it will be blocked immediately, and you will be notified right away.

 Which are the default protected folders

 Enable Controlled folder access using Group Policy Editor